craigahobbs/unittest-parallel/README.md

   -b, --buffer          Buffer stdout and stderr during tests -j COUNT, --jobs COUNT
-                        The number of test processes (default is 0, all cores) --version             show version number and quit
+                        The number of test processes (default is 0, all cores) --class-fixtures      One or more TestCase class has a setUpClass method --module-fixtures     One or more test module has a setUpModule method --version             show version number and quit

 unittest options: